 By Martin do Nascimento and Anthony Pico

-In our ongoing Fostering Conversation series, Aunt Bertha’s Anthony Pico speaks to Zaid Gayle, founder and executive director of Peace4Kids.
+In our ongoing Fostering Conversation series, findhelp’s Anthony Pico speaks to Zaid Gayle, founder and executive director of Peace4Kids.
 In 1998, Gayle left a career in the film industry to begin Peace4Kids, a nonprofit on a mission to create a stabilizing community for kids living within the often unstable foster care system.
 Over the past two decades, this grassroots organization has served thousands of foster youth in South Los Angeles, specifically the city’s Watts, Willowbrook, and Compton neighborhoods.
 Its mission, says Gayle, is not only helping kids form lasting connections with peers and adults with similar foster care experiences, but also rewriting the prevailing narratives surrounding foster youth.

 [This conversation has been edited for clarity and brevity.]